Justus von Liebig: Instrumentation

-Liebig also popularized use of a counter-current water-cooling system for distillation, still referred to as a Liebig condenser.
-Liebig himself attributed the vapor condensation device to German pharmacist Johann Friedrich August Gottling, who had made improvements in 1794 to a design discovered independently by German chemist Christian Ehrenfried Weigel in 1771, by French scientist, P. J. Poisonnier in 1779, and by Finnish chemist Johan Gadolin in 1791.
+Liebig also popularized the use of a counter-current water-cooling system for distillation, still referred to as a Liebig condenser.
+Liebig himself attributed the vapor condensation device to German pharmacist Johann Friedrich August Gottling, who had made improvements in 1794 to a design discovered independently by German chemist Christian Ehrenfried Weigel in 1771, by French scientist P. J. Poisonnier in 1779, and by Finnish chemist Johan Gadolin in 1791.

 Although it was not widely adopted until after Liebig's death, when safety legislation finally prohibited the use of mercury in making mirrors, Liebig proposed a process for silvering that eventually became the basis of modern mirror-making.
 In 1835, he reported that aldehydes reduce silver salts to metallic silver.
 After working with other scientists, Carl August von Steinheil approached Liebig in 1856 to see if he could develop a silvering technique capable of producing high-quality optical mirrors for use in reflecting telescopes.
-Liebig was able to develop blemish-free mirrors by adding copper to ammoniated silver nitrate and sugar.
+Liebig developed blemish-free mirrors by adding copper to ammoniated silver nitrate and sugar.
 An attempt to commercialize the process and "drive out mercury mirror-making and its injurious influence on workers' health" was unsuccessful.
+Liebig's mirrors struggled commercially due to poor glass, which produced an off-color, greenish-yellow reflection.
+Rudely, Liebig commented that Frenchwomen especially hated his mirrors because Frenchwomen already looked yellow and sickly, and the mirrors just reminded them how ugly they were.

 Organic chemistry

 One of Liebig's frequent collaborators was Friedrich Wöhler.
 They met in 1826 in Frankfurt, after independently reporting on the preparation of two substances, cyanic acid and fulminic acid, that apparently had the same composition, but very different characteristics.
-The silver fulminate investigated by Liebig, was explosive, whereas the silver cyanate found by Wöhler, was not.
+The silver fulminate investigated by Liebig was explosive, whereas the silver cyanate found by Wöhler was not.
 After reviewing the disputed analyses together, they agreed that both were valid.
 The discovery of these and other substances led Jöns Jacob Berzelius to suggest the idea of isomers, substances that are defined not simply by the number and kind of atoms in the molecule, but also by the arrangement of those atoms.

 In 1832, Liebig and Friedrich Wöhler published an investigation of the oil of bitter almonds.
 They transformed pure oil into several halogenated compounds, which were further transformed in other reactions.
 Throughout these transformations, "a single compound" (which they named benzoyl) "preserves its nature and composition unchanged in nearly all its associations with other bodies."
-Their experiments proved that a group of carbon, hydrogen, and oxygen atoms can behave like an element, take the place of an element, and can be exchanged for elements in chemical compounds.
+Their experiments proved that a group of carbon, hydrogen, and oxygen atoms could behave like an element, take the place of an element, and can be exchanged for elements in chemical compounds.
 This laid the foundation for the doctrine of compound radicals, which can be seen as an early step in the development of structural chemistry.